Baranowski/stacktraceflow/README.md

-A navigation tool for what I call "stack trace flow".
+This is a navigation tool for what I call "stack trace flow".
 For a process that has ran, it allows you to explore how the stack trace was changing
 - which functions were calling which and in what order.

 It allows you to open functions of interest in an external editor.
-It also supports hiding from the stack trace flow functions that are of little interest.
+It also supports hiding from the view functions that are of little interest.

 # Motivation